intervene-EU-H2020/prspipe/README.md

     bash run.sh unpack_prs_for_methods_comparison_may2022
     ```
 5. Edit the sample-sheet for your target genetic data (`config/target_list.tsv`), and change the `studies:` entry in `config/config.yaml` to `config/studies_for_methods_comparison.tsv`.
-6. 🚨 Run ancestry scoring, predict and evaluate PRS, and generate Multi-PRS
+6. 🚨 Run ancestry scoring, predict and evaluate PRS, and generate ensemble PRS models
     ```
     bash run.sh all_get_best_models_ext
     ```